scottjonesdev/pantry-of-plants/content/posts/cinnamon-buns.md

 3. Once almond milk is warm, add it to the yeast and sugar mixture.
 Give it a few stirs and let it sit for 5 minutes to activate the yeast.
 4. Once your mixture is looking frothy, add melted vegan butter, vegan yogurt, flour, and salt.
 5. Mix / knead ingredients until bowl is clean.
 Approximately 5-10 minutes.
-6. Once the dough is kneaded, place it in a bowl that is greased with vegan butter and cover it.
+6. Once the dough is kneaded, place it in a bowl that is greased with vegan butter or coconut oil and cover it.
 I use a bowl that has a lid.
-A kitchen towel, or saran wrap would also work.
+A kitchen towel, or saran wrap will also work.
 7. Let dough rise for 1 1/2 to 2 hours.

 ***